solhaim/VC_Paraguay2024/README.md

 ### Assembly

 We now want to obtain de novo assemblies for our genomes.
-As this process is computationally demanding, we will do it for only one of the samples.
+This process is computationally demanding, so it will take a while to finish for all the samples.
 Being in the "trimmed" directory, type:

 ```
-unicycler -1 T_VC4_R1.fastq.gz -2 T_VC4_R2.fastq.gz -o assemblies/T_VC4_uni.out --verbosity 2 -t 8
+for f in *_R1.fastq.gz; do unicycler -1 $f -2 ${f%_R1.fastq.gz}_R2.fastq.gz -o assemblies/${f%_R1.fastq.gz}.uni.out --verbosity 2 -t 12
 ```

 Once it is over, type: